-I arrive, sure enough, the key won’t turn I make my way into the car using my secret ways of a Southport locksmith… and then we lock the car to see if the problem has rectified.
+I arrive, and sure enough, the key won’t turn I make my way into the car using my secret ways of a Southport locksmith… and then we lock the car to see if the problem has been rectified.
 Nope.
 Still can’t open the door with the key.
-On a hunch, I opened unlocked the boot, which also unlocked the drivers door, which could now be locked and relocked.
+On a hunch, I opened unlocked the boot, which also unlocked the driver’s door, which could now be locked and relocked.
 Very odd.

 Not 15 minutes later I get ANOTHER call.
 The car alarm simply won’t stop going off.
-My new best customer locks the driver’s side door, climbs in the front passenger door and presses the lock all doors button, then tries to walk away from the car to do some more shopping… only to have the car alarm start after a few minutes.
+My new best customer locks the driver’s side door, climbs in the front passenger door, and presses the lock all doors button, then tries to walk away from the car to do some more shopping… only to have the car alarm start after a few minutes.

 After more investigation, we realised it was the back seat belt.
 She was using the seatbelt to secure a computer monitor on the back seat, and the sensors in the seat checking there was a weight on the seat, coupled with the seatbelt being engaged sent a message to the car’s computer that perhaps a child had been left forgotten, locked in the car.
 We undid the seatbelt and all was quiet in the world.

 Needless to say, my now very frustrated client was thinking she had bought a lemon, but all was not lost.
 A quick trip to the auto electrician the following week sorted out the central locking and all her problems were solved.
-Turns out there was nothing wrong with her keyless lock button on her keyring… the central locking itself was haywire.
+Turns out there was nothing wrong with the keyless lock button on her keyring… the central locking itself was haywire.

-In this modern day and age, car makers are always looking for ways to make their cars safer, more user friendly and often they achieve this… but gee whiz guys – sometimes less is more.
+In this modern day and age, car makers are always looking for ways to make their cars safer, and more user friendly and often they achieve this… but gee whiz guys – sometimes less is more.